 ‘You communicate well too’.
 Adam observed.

 ‘A note of thanks and appreciation are like wages, they must be handed over well in time.
 Like any personal development course, marriage also needs time and emotional investment.
 I can not afford to buy her expensive gifts but I try to appreciate her for every small and kind gesture’.
-Jan suggested.
+Jan replied.

 Which left Adam on the verge of reflection.
 Despite all the riches, he never appreciated his wife the same way.
 Perhaps it was from his culture or his own selfishness.